Aman-0604/iNotebook-Notebook-on-cloud/README.md

 <img src="/public/ss_1.png" alt="">
 <img src="/public/ss_2.png" alt="">

-# First step is to type `npm react-router-dom concurrently`
+# First step is to type `npm react-router-dom concurrently` or try this instead `npm install concurrently --save`
 ### But what is concurrently ?
 Previously we were opening two different terminals one was of client side(npm run start)  and one was of server side\(nodemon .\index.js).\
 Limitations : 1.
 Switching to the terminals again and again \